CeyLabs/Binance-AMA-TGBot-BE/README.md

 - `/startama <sessionNo>` - Start an AMA session
 - `/endama <sessionNo>` - End an AMA session
 - `/selectwinners <sessionNo>` - Select winners for completed AMA
+- `/access` - View list of all non-regular users and their roles
 - `/help` - Display help information

 ### **User Role Management Commands** (Super Admin Only)